Tyeia/wfbinder/content/6 - Post New War/Events/Zariman ARG.md

 26.04.2022.13.44: [IM_Z10_584P4_F.5-134](https://weendaswebegan.com/7A6172696D616E66696C656472697665/IM_Z10_584P4_F.5-134.pdf)
 ![](https://wiki.warframe.com/images/ZarimanARGTopSecretProject3.jpg?a32c4)
 The file Message.wav plays a two-tone audio that corresponds to a binary message.
 According to IM_Z10_584P4_F.5-134.pdf, the audio message is exactly 1679 bits long (a [semiprime](https://en.wikipedia.org/wiki/semiprime "wikipedia:semiprime")) which produces an image if the binary is arranged on a 23 by 73 grid.
-The replica [Arecibo message](https://en.wikipedia.org/wiki/Arecibo_message "wikipedia:Arecibo message") explains the binary number system, where the Zariman is headed, a depiction of [Orokin](https://wiki.warframe.com/w/Orokin "Orokin") and human physiology, and a depiction of the [Origin System](https://wiki.warframe.com/w/Origin_System "Origin System").
+The replica [Arecibo message](https://en.wikipedia.org/wiki/Arecibo_message "wikipedia:Arecibo message") explains the binary number system, where the Zariman is headed, a depiction of [[Orokin]]he [Origin System](https://wiki.warframe.com/w/Origin_System "Origin System").

 Credit to Flameendercyborgguy#5537 on Discord the conversion of audio pings to binary (modified to remove an extra 23 bits and added few bits to the front for offset):